laiyutong/AWS/Academy/Guided Lab/Creating a Virtual Private Cloud/README.md

 <h3>Creating a private subnet</h3>
 The private subnet will be used for resources that must remain isolated from the internet.<br><br>
+Use what you just learned to create another subnet with these settings:
+<ul><li>VPC ID: Lab VPC
+<li>Subnet name: Private Subnet
+<li>Availability Zone: Select the first Availability Zone in the list (do not keep the No Preference default)
+<li>IPv4 CIDR block: 10.0.2.0/23</li></ul>
+The CIDR block of 10.0.2.0/23 includes all IP addresses that start with 10.0.2.x and 10.0.3.x.
+This is twice as large as the public subnet because most resources should be kept private, unless they specifically must be accessible from the internet.<br><br>
+Your VPC now has two subnets.
+However, the public subnet is totally isolated and cannot communicate with resources outside the VPC.
+You will next configure the public subnet to connect to the internet via an internet gateway.
 <img src="https://i.imgur.com/PQ4iwzi.png" width=60%><br>
 <img src="https://i.imgur.com/Wp3k4yA.png" width=60%><br>

+<h2>Task 3: Creating an internet gateway</h2>
 <img src="https://i.imgur.com/OPW3fV2.png" width=60%><br>
 <img src="https://i.imgur.com/QG6bhOK.png" width=60%><br>
 <img src="https://i.imgur.com/HSMRj4Y.png" width=60%><br>